apache/submarine/docs/userdocs/k8s/use-experiment-template.md

 {
   "name": "tf-mnist-test",
   "author": "author",
-  "description": "This is a template to run tf-mnist\n", "parameters": [
+  "description": "This is a template to run tf-mnist", "parameters": [
     {
       "name": "training.learning_rate",